 Ontario Regional Priorities Partnership Program

-- Public-private partnership program that will promote the adoption of genomics-based technologies, tools and services within the Ontario AAF sector;
+- Public-private partnership program that will promote the adoption of genomics-based technologies, tools and services within the Ontario agriculture and agri-food sector;

-- Demonstrate to industry in the AAF sector that genomics-based innovations are ready for implementation;
+- Demonstrate to industry in the agriculture and agri-food sector that genomics-based innovations are ready for implementation;

 - Bridge the gap between applied research and implementation.